ITEC404GraduationProject/GraduationProject/README.md

 - Backend is based on **ASP.NET** Core in **.NET 6**.
 Also, we use **MVC** pattern which involves logic separation on **Models, Controllers and Views**.
 While view is represented in **ClientApp** folder by **React** framework, backend logic is separated on folders **Models** (Represent database model), **Controllers** (Defines endpoints of application), and **Services** (Defines data processing methods that are used in Controllers)

+- Database is located in MongoDB.
+Connection is already set up.

 # How to launch a project

 1. Clone github repository to your computer.